Settlement agreement: how much should you receive for your settlement agreement?

 What you should receive as financial compensation in respect of your particular settlement agreement, and whether you have been made a good settlement offer, is based on your circumstances and will depend upon your situation (as explained below).
 You should discuss your situation, and your particular employment dispute, with specialist settlement agreement solicitors in order to obtain expert advice on your matter.

-In respect of the first question, the answer how much you should expect to receive obviously depends on what your circumstances are: if you have accepted voluntary redundancy then it is (generally) not possible to seek to negotiate the value; however, if you’re an employee being made compulsorily redundant (i.e. you’ve been told that you will be made redundant) and you’ve got more than two years’ continuous employment with your employer then what we generally tend to expect you to be offered as the ex-gratia (tax-free) amount is a sum of between one and three months’ gross salary as compensation for the loss of your employment (in addition to contractual payments, as above).
+In respect of the first question, the answer how much you should expect to receive obviously depends on what your circumstances are: if you have accepted voluntary redundancy then it is (generally) not possible to seek to negotiate the value; however, if you’re an employee being made compulsorily redundant (i.e. you’ve been told that you will be made redundant), and you’ve got more than two years’ continuous employment with your employer, then what we generally expect you to be offered an ex-gratia (tax-free) amount of an average of between one and three months’ gross salary as compensation for the loss of your employment (in addition to contractual payments, as above).
+Normally, the best-case scenario is that the compensation will amount to three to six months’ gross salary.

 If you have been offered a settlement compromise will generally be expected on your part by your employer, but you will also expect your employer to compromise.